 This is one of the most important amenities (besides cleanliness) that your boutique hotel, vacation rental, or bed and breakfast needs to offer.
-Marketing to business travelers is pointless if there’s nothing near you that they want to be near, such as:
+Marketing to business travelers is pointless if there’s nothing near you that they want to be near.

 2) Free, Fast, and Non-Frustrating WiFi

 The need for WiFi is arguably more important to business travelers than location.
 49% of business travelers consider free WiFi a deciding factor while deciding on a hotel, and 90% expect there to be WiFi at their hotel.

 Some theorists argue our modern world was established with the abundant use of coffee to kick-start the Industrial Revolution.
 Coffee is necessary for many, if not most, in the business world.
 As such, business travelers want and need coffee in their lives, preferably all the time.